pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

     b.
 In **Default user password**, enter a “postgres” user password.

     c.
 Select an appropriate **Region** and **Zone** for your database server.
-Cotact your Pivotal representative so you can select the same zone or region that Pivotal used to create your PKS demo cluster.
+Contact your Pivotal representative so you can select the same zone or region that Pivotal used to create your PKS demo cluster.

     d.
 In **Database version**, select **PostgreSQL 11**.